airpair/spinning-guide/post.md

 http://booking.airpa.ir/54fe3005058e3f0c003218ac<b style="color:#c7254e">/spin</b>
 </pre>

-One entered the feature is self documented.
+Once entered the feature is self documented.
 It is very straightforward if you are aware of the Gotchas below.

 #### 4.2.1 Timely creation and recording

-Both the time you create and begin recording are recorded captured by the Hangouts API and stored for the `AirPair Mojo API` <sup>3</sup>.
+Both the time you create and begin, recording are recorded captured by the Hangouts API and stored for the `AirPair Mojo API` <sup>3</sup>.

 ** 10 mins before ** your Hangout *should* be ready.
 10 minutes is a good